1

 • By chance in temperature

-• Due to the change the emulsifying agent
+• Due to the change in the emulsifying agent

-The emulsion should be stored in a cool place and also emulsifying agent should be used in a required concentration.
+The emulsion should be stored in a cool place, and the emulsifying agent should be used in the required concentration.

 I hope that you liked the article on emulsion formulation.
-If you have not gotten any points then feel free to ask in the comment.
+If you have not gotten any points, then feel free to ask in the comments.